-ACTION # RECOMMENDED ACTION TIMING COST AGENCY RELATED GOALS T5.1 Continue to meet quarterly with Anne Arundel County Transportation staff to coordinate and accelerate improvements to Forest Drive which address safety and mobility options, particularly for pedestrians and bicyclists, and at all signalized intersections along the Forest Drive corridor.
-ONGOING \$ DPZ T5.2 Continue to work with Anne Arundel County and MDOT/ SHA to advance and prioritize the redesign of the Chinquapin Round Road intersection at Forest Drive / MD-665 (Aris T. Allen Boulevard).
-SHORT TERM \$ DPZ/ DPW T5.3 Work with MDOT/SHA, Anne Arundel County, civic business associations, and private stakeholders to improve wayfinding signage throughout the city; new signage should utilize the City's approved wayfinding standards to the best degree possible.
-MID TERM \$\$ DPZ/ DPW T5.4 Work with partnering agencies including Anne Arundel County, EMS, Fire, and Police to develop advanced routing for bus and emergency response vehicles on Forest Drive.
+ACTION# RECOMMENDED ACTION TIMING COST AGENCY RELATED GOALS T4.1 Continue to meet quarterly with Anne Arundel County Transportation staff to coordinate and accelerate improvements to Forest Drive which address safety and mobility options, particularly for pedestrians and bicyclists, and at all signalized intersections along the Forest Drive corridor.
+ONGOING \$ DPZ T4.2 Work with MDOT/SHA, NSA-Annapolis, and Anne Arundel County to implement the planned MD 450 Bicycle Retrofit project which will provide a safe bike connection from the B&A Trail into Annapolis.
+SHORT TERM \$ DPZ/ DPW T4.3 Continue to work with Anne Arundel County and MDOT/ SHA to advance and prioritize the redesign of the Chinquapin Round Road intersection at Forest Drive / MD-665 (Aris T. Allen Boulevard).
+SHORT TERM \$ DPZ/ DPW T4.4 Work with MDOT/SHA, Anne Arundel County, civic business associations, and private stakeholders to improve wayfinding signage throughout the city; new signage should utilize the City's approved wayfinding standards to the best degree possible.
+MID TERM \$\$ DPZ/ DPW T4.5 Work with partnering agencies including Anne Arundel County, EMS, Fire, and Police to develop advanced routing for bus and emergency response vehicles on Forest Drive.
 SHORT TERM \$ DPW/ OEM

-ACTION # TIMING COST AGENCY RELATED GOALS ACTION # RECOMMENDED ACTION HIVIING COST AGENCY RELATED GOALS T5.5 Partner with MDOT/SHA, Anne Arundel County, NSA- Annapolis, and the Resilience Authority on the design and implementation of an Intelligent Traffic System (ITS) for traffic signals on all evacuation routes as recommended in the MIRR Study.
-SHORT TERM \$\$\$ DPZ/ DPW/ OEM T5.6 Partner with MDOT/SHA, Anne Arundel County, HACA, and private property owners to create the West East Express (WEE), a dedicated bike corridor that extends the Poplar Trail east and west along the former WB&A railroad corridor.
-SHORT TERM \$\$ DPZ/ DPW T5.7 Work with the Naval Academy Athletic Association (NAAA) to explore the feasibility of a transit hub at the Navy-Marine Corps Memorial Stadium where tour buses could park and visitors could be shuttled into downtown via micro-transit options.
-MD TERM \$ DPZ/ ADOT T5.8 Continue to work with the MDOT/SHA, Anne Arundel County, and the Baltimore Regional Transportation Board to accelerate the improvement of regional transit options that will better connect Annapolis to the Washington DC and Baltimore areas.
-MD TERM \$ DPZ/ ADOT T5.9 As part of the Bay Crossing Study and future design phases of the Bay Bridge expansion, continue to work with the Maryland Transportation Authority, Anne Arundel County, Queen Anne's County, Bike AAA, Visit Annapolis & Anne Arundel County, and other partners to advocate for multi-modal options including a dedicated bicycle and pedestrian trail, dedicated transit lanes and space for future rail service, and coordinated facilities for ferry service.
+ACTION# RECOMMENDED ACTION TIMING COST AGENCY RELATED GOALS T4.6 Partner with MDOT/SHA, Anne Arundel County, NSA-Annapolis, and the Resilience Authority on the design and implementation of an Intelligent Traffic System (ITS) for traffic signals on all evacuation routes as recommended in the MIRR Study.
+SHORT TERM \$\$\$ DPZ/ DPW/ OEM T4.7 Partner with St. John's College, St. Anne's Parish and HACA to design and implement the planned College Creek Connector trail between King George Street and Calvert Street.
+SHORT TERM \$\$\$ DPZ/ DPW T4.8 Partner with MDOT/SHA, Anne Arundel County, HACA, and private property owners to create the West East Express (WEE), a dedicated bike corridor that extends the Poplar Trail east and west along the former WB&A railroad corridor.
+SHORT TERM \$\$ DPZ/ DPW T4.9 Continue to collaborate with Bicycle Advocates for Annapolis and Anne Arundel County (Bike AAA), Mid-Atlantic Off-Road Enthusiasts (M.O.R.E.), Pedal Power Kids, and other biking advocates to plan and implement improved access to the City's bike network, as well as programs for riders of varying skill levels.
+ONGOING \$ DPZ T4.10 Work with MDOT/SHA to improve State-owned roadways in the City for multi-modal travel, particularly MD 450 (West Street), MD 435 (Taylor Avenue), and MD 436 (Ridgely Avenue) ONGOING \$ DPZ/ DPW T4.11 Work with the Naval Academy Athletic Association (NAAA) to explore the feasibility of a transit hub at the Navy-Marine Corps Memorial Stadium where tour buses could park and visitors could be shuttled into downtown via micro-transit options.
+MD TERM \$ DPZ/ ADOT T4.12 Continue to work with the MDOT/SHA, Anne Arundel County, and the Baltimore Regional Transportation Board to accelerate the improvement of regional transit options that will better connect Annapolis to the Washington DC and Baltimore areas.
+MD TERM \$ DPZ/ ADOT T4.13 As part of the Bay Crossing Study and future design phases of the Bay Bridge expansion, continue to work with the Maryland Transportation Authority, Anne Arundel County, Queen Anne's County, Bike AAA, Visit Annapolis & Anne Arundel County, and other partners to advocate for multimodal options including a dedicated bicycle and pedestrian trail, dedicated transit lanes and space for future rail service, and coordinated facilities for ferry service.
 ONGOING \$ DPZ / DPW / ADOT